-Bora Bora has her bars – but where are the best bars, what do they offer, what are their individual specialities, when are they open, do dress codes apply..…….
+Bora Bora bars are abundant – but where are the best bars, what do they offer, what are their individual specialities, when are they open, do dress codes apply..…….

 Most bars are found in the Matira/Vaitape areas.
 Not all bars are ‘stand-alone’ operations – there are a number of good ‘watering holes’ in both the resorts & in certain of the better restaurants.